 The Guild blends vocational services across your student’s time with us in a variety of ways.
 The Guild also personalizes the vocational goals, objectives and experiences to the interests and skills of your student.
 However, the overall goal for all students is to have them reach their highest and most independent level of vocational skill development.

-On-site jobs include working in our coffee shop and cafeteria, filling vending machines and distributing notices to staff, detailing vans and recycling bottles/can.
+On-site jobs have your student working in our cafeteria, filling vending machines, distributing notices to staff, detailing vans and recycling bottles/can.
 Your student may also have the opportunity to develop data entry and other administrative computer-based skills.
-These on-site tasks may be some of the first jobs your student will be taught after he/she masters needed pre-vocational skills.
+These on-site tasks, most likely, will be some of the first jobs your student will be taught after he/she has practiced completing a variety of pre-vocational skills.

-If your student has mastered some basic and necessary vocational and behavioral skills, your student may work in a community job site with one of our job coaches or on property with our maintenance and culinary staff.
+After your student has mastered some basic vocational skills and work habits, your student may work in a community job site with one of our job coaches or on property with our maintenance and culinary staff.
 Some examples of our community-based worksites include: D’Angelo’s Sandwich Shop, Rebecca’s Café and Waverley Oaks Athletic Club.
 Plus new opportunities are always being sought and developed.

-Knowing that some Guild students may work independently or semi-independently in the community after leaving The Guild, travel training becomes an important part of the work we do with and for your student.
-If safe and appropriate to do so, your student may eventually learn to walk or ride a bike to school.
-Guild students who are engaged in travel training experience all forms of public transportation – first with staff members, then being shadowed and then possibly independently.
+Knowing that some Guild students will work in community-based jobs after leaving The Guild, travel training becomes an important part of the work we do with and for your student.
+If safe and appropriate to do so, your student may eventually learn to walk or ride a bike to a nearby location.
+Guild students who are engaged in formal travel training experience all forms of public transportation – first with staff members, then being shadowed and then possibly independently.